 SPS that act as a safe overflow point require careful design and management because of the potential risks to human health and the environment from sewage spills.
 Service Providers seek to reduce or eliminate overflows and, when they do occur, to manage the event to reduce risks to public health and waterways.
 For example, signs warning people not to swim or play in waterways that may be affected by sewage are common near overflow points.
 However, recreation in urban waterways after heavy rains is risky even where there is no chance of sewage overflows as urban stormwater contains germs and chemicals from the catchment.

 Regulation to avoid environmental impacts from overflows at pumping stations was put in place in 2009 with little industry consultation.
-The water and sewerage sector has been working with the Environmental Regulator (currently the Department of Environment and Heritage Protection) since then to design fit-for-purpose rules to mitigate risks from overflows and avoid environmental harm.
+The water and sewerage sector has been working with the Environmental Regulator (currently the Department of Environment, Science and Innovation) since then to design fit-for-purpose rules to mitigate risks from overflows and avoid environmental harm.
 Significant changes have been made to the rules over the past few years (see Time Line below), and the sector has been transitioning from a set of rigid and sometimes unachievable conditions to a more outcomes-focussed approach.

 In 2013, the Regulator suggested that the sector transition from the current regulatory arrangements to an Industry Code of Practice and a qldwater expert panel worked with the Department over the next two years to develop this process with broad industry and Regulator input.
 Following this significant negotiation and development period, a draft Code of Practice was finalised and provided for decision by the Government in late 2015.
 No response on this decision has yet been received.